DragoniteSpam/GMBenchmark/readme.md

 ### Charts

-I'll probably add a few more data visualizations to the UI eventually.
-For now, if you want to add your own, have a look at `obj_main::DrawPieChart()` to see how that one's drawn.
+If you're bored you can add some other chart types, but the bar chart and pie chart are probably the main ones you'd want.
+Have a look at `obj_main::DrawPieChart()` to see how that one's drawn.

 `shd_dither` is a useful shader for dithering a 2D colored primitive.

 ## GameMaker version

-This should work on GMS2023.2 or later.
+This should work on GMS2023.4 or later.
 It might work on earlier versions back to 2022.11, haven't tried.
 I use a few features added in 2022.11 so it won't work in anything earlier than that.

 ### To do

 Whenever I have other work that I don't feel like doing, I'll probably add:

- - Other chart types (at least a bar chart, maybe others)
- - A "Run test x times" button
+ - An Export Results button
- - Don't automatically run all tests on startup (to make the program load faster)

 ## Credits